Jellonator/Bit-Assembly/doc.md

 ```

 ### NOT operator ###
-The NOT operator has the format `not destination, source`, where destination is a pointer and source is any value.
+The NOT operator has the format `not [destination], [source]`, where destination is a pointer and source is any value.
 NOT will take the value of 'source,' invert each bit, and assign 'destination' to the result.
 Example:
 ```asm
 mov [0],  0  ;set memory location 0 to 0